rytsikau/ee.Yrewind/README.md

 * `[id]_[date]-[time]_[duration]_[resolution]` - for filename
 * `.mp4` - for extension

 The `-output` parameter can be specified partially, then the missing parts are replaced with the default values.
-In this case, the part of the string to the right of the last slash is interpreted as a filename and/or extension.
-If a string does not contain slashes, it's fully interpreted as a filename and/or extension:
+In this case, the part of the string to the right of the last slash is interpreted as filename and/or extension.
+If the string does not contain slashes, it's fully interpreted as filename and/or extension:
 * `c:\dir1\dir2\` - custom folder, default filename, default extension
 * `dir1\filename` - custom subfolder, custom filename, default extension
 * `dir1\.extension` - custom subfolder, default filename, custom extension